Hadiskhabis/pml-playground/pandoc/filters-lua/pml-writer/tests/STATUS.md

 Currently, due to the PMLC 3.1.0 bug mentioned in [Issue #91], which crashes PMLC when a node has multiple HTML attributes, we had to temporary suppress emitting HTML attributes in the output.
 This is affecting:

 - `Span()` and [text highlighting via `.mark`](https://pandoc.org/MANUAL.html#highlighting)

+## Footnotes With Blocks

+PML only supports inline nodes within footnotes text, whereas pandoc supports block elements in notes.
+Currently, the writer doesn't check the footnote contents, and complex footnotes will most likely result in PML documents that fail to covert.

+I have no idea how to circumvent this limitation.
+The choice is between trimming blocks away from footnotes, and discarding part of their text in favor of a valid PML document; or keep the invalid blocks and let the end user fix them manually.
+IMO, the latter is a better choice since it doesn't result in contents loss.

 # Code Improvements and Sanitation